KSDM · San Diego, California

 Departure

-Commercial operators must obtain outbound clearance from CBP.
+Commercial departures require outbound clearance from CBP.

 Operator Highlights

-- Coordinate with local FBOs for support
+- Coordinate with local FBOs for services

 Contacts and Location

-Customs Loaction Map
+Customs Location Map

 1424 Continental StreetSan Diego, CA 92154Related Resources for KSDM